 - Market value of any vehicles owned by the defendant.
 This can be obtained in the Canadian Black Book, which lists the market value of a variety of makes and models based on the number of kilometres driven.

 - Defendant’s personnel file from their current employer.

 - Copies of the defendant’s personal income tax returns, for comparison to the cash inflows into the defendant’s bank accounts.
 This can indicate whether the defendant has other sources of income that are not reported on his / her tax returns.

 There are several factors to consider when evaluating an allegation of financial motive, which can form the basis of a case involving fraud, arson, or murder.
-It is important to review the defendant’s entire financial picture both before and after the alleged crime in evaluating financial motive, and to examine the information obtained as a whole versus in isolation.
-Accounting experts can be of assistance in reviewing personal and business financial records, accumulating statistical data to support or refute the existence of financial motive, and identifying other factors specific to the defendant’s circumstances that should be included in the analysis.
+It is important to assess the defendant’s entire financial picture both before and after the alleged crime in evaluating financial motive, and to examine the information obtained as a whole versus in isolation.
+Accounting experts can be of assistance in assessing personal and business financial records, accumulating statistical data to support or refute the existence of financial motive, and identifying other factors specific to the defendant’s circumstances that should be included in the analysis.

 By Rehana Moosa.
 Published in For the Defence Magazine – July 2014 edition.

 The statements or comments contained within this article are based on the author’s own knowledge and experience and do not necessarily represent those of the firm, other partners, our clients, or other business partners.